dalenys-deprecated/php-merchant-api/README.md

 ```

 ### Manual install
-You can install this library manually by simply cloning it to your project and using scripts/autoload.php
+You can install this library manually by simply cloning it to your project and including scripts/autoload.php

 ## Using a simple payment form